ff-ultima/ff-ultima.github.io/docs/settings/editting-existing-settings.md

 # Editting existing settings

-> This page is mostly a compilation of *what can be* modifed and *how* within the source files.
+> This page is a list of *what can be* modifed and *how* within the source files.
 If you have an advanced understanding of CSS, then mostly anything can be modified when using your own judgement.
 And if you don't see something listed here, it just isn't documented yet.

-First, Users modifying the theme should familiarize themselves with the theme's structure.
-When looking in the chrome/theme folder you'll notice a very easy to read structure:
+#### When looking in the chrome/theme folder you'll notice a very easy to read structure:

 <details>
 <summary>theme structure tree</summary>